gaspar-c/replay-simulations/README.md

 - To balance the activity, the network runs for 10 seconds with an active STDP mechanism in the I-to-E synapses;
 - After the balancing, STDP is turned off and the first assembly in the sequence is stimulated 5 times, in intervals of 1 second.
 After each stimulation, we record whether the replay succeeded or failed.

-Each of them will produce a folder in the `outputs/` directory with the test results, containing the following files:
+Each script will produce a folder in the `outputs/` directory with the test results, containing the following files:
 - `0_group_log.log`, a log file of the entire test group;
 - `0_group_results.txt`, a file with the summarised test results for each stimulation of each network in the test group;
 - `#.log`, the log file for test #;